Cosmetics Active Ingredients Analysis

-Control of cosmetics and personal care product active ingredients such as preservatives, vitamins and sunscreens are detailed in regulations and guidelines including the EU Cosmetics Regulation (EC) 1223/2009 driving the need for robust analysis and testing
+The control of cosmetics active ingredients including skincare active ingredients such as preservatives, vitamins and sunscreens help to ensure compliance with regulations and guidelines including the EU Cosmetics Regulation (EC) 1223/2009, and cosmetics labelling requirements

 Expert Cosmetic Active Ingredient Analysis